Austin Traffic Citation Questions

 You may obtain an accident report from the police agency that responded to your accident.
 Typically, the report is at the local police department, sheriff’s office or the local Texas Department of Public Safety office.
 A clerk in the court where your citation was filed will be able to tell you where to obtain a copy of the accident report.

-What if I miss court?
+What happens if I miss court for a traffic citation?

 A warrant may be issued for your arrest.
 In addition, your name and license number may be entered into the Texas Department of Public Safety’s failure-to-appear database, which will prevent you from renewing your driver’s license.
 The database is often referred to as the OMNI System.
 In order to renew your license, you will have to pay DPS fees or OMNI fees for failure to appear.